How to Handle Amount, Scale, and Unscaled Values

 Choosing the Right Scale

-- To ensure the UI displays exact values, transform and
+`amount`directly, you may see rounding issues with large amounts. - To ensure the UI displays exact values, transform

-into a formatted string.
-This ensures that what the user sees matches the exact intended monetary value, regardless of the internal floating-point representation.`scale`
+`unscaledValue`and`scale`it into a formatted string.
+This ensures that what the user sees matches the exact intended monetary value, regardless of the internal floating-point representation.

 Example template code :`{{currency (divide unscaledValue ( pow 10 scale) _decimalPlaces=scale) currency}}`